Skip to main content

-Why is scoping beneficial to your model?
 The best practice for performance management is to reduce unnecessary calculations, which is the goal of scoped calculations.
-When a formula is scoped, any recalculations in your model will only occur on the Dimension items that are impacted by the formula of the Metric/List property, and not on every cell downstream of the Metric/List property.
-Only the cells that need to change are calculated, and not every impacted cell.
+When a formula is scoped, any recalculations in your model only occur on the Dimension Items that are impacted by the formula of the Metric or List Property, and not on every cell downstream of the Metric/List Property.
 By fully scoping your formulas, you’re ensuring minimal recalculations downstream and reducing the amount of data you’re computing.

 For a comprehensive understanding of performance management in Pigment, we recommend these articles to get you started: